-The Tropical Fruit Box company ships the tastes of the tropics all over the U.S. The colorful fruits are nicely packaged without using styrofoam and arrive in varying degrees of ripeness, so you won’t have to worry about eating all of the items at once.
+The Tropical Fruit Box company ships the tastes of the tropics all over the U.S. The colorful fruits are nicely packaged and arrive in varying degrees of ripeness, so you won’t have to worry about eating all of the items at once.

-Other than their seasonal assortment of mangos, bananas, papaya, mamey, avocado, and dragonfruit, you can also get shipments of pink pineapple, taro, cassava, yuca, turmeric, squash, breadfruit, yams, malanga, and even Chinese eggplant.
+Other than their seasonal assortment of mangos, bananas, papaya, mamey, avocado, and dragonfruit, you can also get shipments of pink pineapple, cassava, turmeric, squash, breadfruit, yams, malanga, and even Chinese eggplant.

 Why We Chose It: App to table?
 Why not?
 Cropswap is an app-based way to get fresh produce directly from local farms and even home growers.

 No way of telling if growers are certified